LL.B. (Honours) MSc Dip. L.P. N.P

 As a solicitor advocate Simon has also appeared in the Court of Appeal, including successes in the reported cases of Neill v HMA (death by dangerous driving) and McGartland v HMA (importation of controlled drugs into prison).

 Simon has also recently worked on other high profile cases including an investigation raised by the Iraq Historic Allegations Team, and 'test case' prosecutions involving psychoactive substances (formerly known as "legal highs").
-He has been heavily involved in the Public Inquiry into the Edinburgh Tram Project, leading our inhouse team representing seven of the Inquiry's Core Participants in a crucible of official, public and media scrutiny.
+He was also heavily involved in the Public Inquiry into the Edinburgh Tram Project, leading our inhouse team representing seven of the Inquiry's Core Participants in a crucible of official, public and media scrutiny.
 More recently Simon has been instructed as junior counsel in the Renee Macrae murder trial, the longest running missing persons inquiry in UK legal history.

 "Mr Simon Whyte was appointed as my solicitor advocate.
 Listening from the dock as he spoke I remember thinking, ‘I’m pleased he’s on my side'."